dkriegner/xrayutilities/README.txt

 UPDATE
 ======

-if you already installed xrutils you can update it by navigating into its source folder (trunk) and obtain the new sources by
+if you already installed xrayutilities you can update it by navigating into its source folder (trunk) and obtain the new sources by

- $> svn update
+  $> git pull

-if only python files were updated you only need to perform the installation of the python package using

- $> python setup.py install --home=<install path>

-if any c-code changed during the update you also need to rebuild the c-library
+if any code changed during the update you need to reinstall the libary and python package:

- $> scons
   $> scons install --prefix=<path to install directory>

 DOCUMENTATION
 =============

-Documention for xrutils is found in the doc folder.
+Documention for xrayutilities is found in the doc folder.
 The manual (pdf) can be built using scons

   $> scons doc

 The API-documentation can be browsed by

   $> pydoc -p PORT

 in any web-browser, after the installation is finished.